 Configuration Description Web Filter Enable web filtering.
 Enable or disable the eye icon to show or hide this feature from the end user in FortiClient.
-General Client Web Filtering When On-Net Enable client web filtering when onnet.
+General Client Web Filtering When On-Net Enable client web filtering when on-net.
 Only available for Windows and macOS profiles.
-This setting affects the Block Access to Malicious Websites setting in Malware Protection on page 119.
+This setting affects the Block Access to Malicious Websites setting in Malware Protection on page 121.
 Log All URLs Log all URLs.
 When this setting is disabled, FortiClient EMS only logs URLs as specified by per-category or per-URL settings.
 Log User Initiated Traffic Log only user-initiated traffic.
-Show Bubble Notification When HTTPS Site Is Blocked Show a bubble notification when Web Filter blocks an HTTPS site.
-Enable Web Browser Plugin for HTTPS Web Filtering Enable a web browser plugin for HTTPS web filtering.
+Action On HTTPS Site Blocking Display In-Browser MessageFail Connection & Show Bubble NotificationFail Connection Enable Web Browser Plugin for HTTPS Web Filtering Enable a web browser plugin for HTTPS web filtering.
 This improves detection and enforcement of Web Filter rules on HTTPS sites.
 After this option is enabled, the user must open the browser to approve installing the new plugin.
 The web browser plugin is installed only for the Google Chrome browser on Windows platforms.
+Sync Mode When this option is enabled, the web browser waits for a response from an HTTPS request before sending another HTTPS request.

-Configuration Description Sync Mode When this option is enabled, the web browser waits for a response from an HTTPS request before sending another HTTPS request.
-Check User Initiated Traffic Only Use the web browser plugin for only user-initiated traffic.
+Configuration Description Check User Initiated Traffic Only Use the web browser plugin for only user-initiated traffic.
 This allows for faster processing.
 When this option is disabled, the plugin checks all URL requests.
 Enable Safe Search Enable Safe Search.
 When Safe Search is enabled, the endpoint's Google search is set to Restricted mode, and YouTube access is set to Strict Restricted access.
 To set YouTube access to Moderate Restricted or Unrestricted YouTube access, you can disable Safe Search and configure Google Search and YouTube access with the Google Admin Console instead of FortiClient EMS.
-Site Categories Select to enable site categories from FortiGuard.
-When site categories are disabled, FortiClient is protected by the exclusion list.
+Site Categories Enable site categories from FortiGuard.
+When you disable site categories, the exclusion list protects FortiClient.
 See the FortiGuard website for descriptions of the available categories and subcategories.
 For all categories below, you can configure an action for the entire site category by selecting one of the following: Block Warn Allow Monitor You can also click the + button beside the site category to view all subcategories and configure individual actions (Block, Warn, Allow, Monitor) for each subcategory.
 Each site category's subcategories are listed below.
-Adult/Mature Content Abortion Advocacy Organizations Alcohol Alternative Beliefs Dating Gambling Lingerie and Swimsuit Marijuana Nudity and Risque Other Adult Materials Pornography Sex Education Sports Hunting and War Games Tobacco Weapons (Sales) Bandwidth Consuming File Sharing and Storage
+Adult/Mature Content Abortion Advocacy Organizations Alcohol Alternative Beliefs Dating Gambling Lingerie and Swimsuit Marijuana Nudity and Risque Other Adult Materials Pornography Sex Education Sports Hunting and War Games Tobacco Weapons (Sales) Bandwidth Consuming 1 File Sharing and Storage Freeware and Software Downloads Internet Radio and TV Internet Telephony

-Configuration Description Freeware and Software Downloads Internet Radio and TV Internet Telephony Peer-to-peer File Sharing Streaming Media and Download General Interest-Business Armed Forces Business Charitable Organizations Finance and Banking General Organizations Government and Legal Organizations Information Technology Information and Computer Security Online Meeting Remote Access Search Engines and Portals Secure Websites Web AnalyticsWeb HostingWeb-based Applications
+Configuration Description Peer-to-peer File SharingStreaming Media and Download General Interest-Business Armed Forces Business Charitable Organizations Finance and Banking General Organizations Government and Legal Organizations Information Technology Information and Computer Security Online Meeting Remote Access Search Engines and Portals Secure Websites Web Analytics Web-based Applications

-General Interest-Personal AdvertisingArts and Culture Auction Brokerage and Trading Child Education Content Servers Digital Postcards Domain Parking Dynamic Content Education Entertainment Folklore Games Global Religion Health and Wellness Instant Messaging Job Search Meaningless Content Medicine News and Media Newsgroups and Message Boards Personal Privacy Personal Vehicles Personal Websites and Blogs Political Organizations Real Estate Reference Restaurant and Dining Shopping Social Networking Society and Lifestyles Sports Travel Web Chat Web-based Email
+General Interest-Personal Advertising Arts and Culture Auction Brokerage and Child Education Content Server Digital Postcard Domain Parking Dynamic Content Education Education Entertainment Folklore Games Global Religion Health and Wel Instant Messag Job Search Meaningless Co Medicine News and Medi Newsgroups an Personal Privac Personal Vehicl Personal Websi Political Organi Real Estate Reference Restaurant and Shopping Social Networki Society and Life Sports Travel Web Chat Web-based Em Trading s s ds ds d nt Iness ing content a d Message Boards y es ites and Blogs zations Dining ng estyles